Skip to main content

 prev_total = prev_period_orders['SALES'].sum()

 Again, we want to visualize this data.
-When creating a dashboard, you must think from a user-centric perspective rather than a data-centric view.
+When creating a dashboard, it is essential to think from a user-centric perspective rather than a data-centric view.
 The end-users need to understand the metrics and data at a glance.
-Charts, graphs, tables, and single-value visualizations like those above help with this.
+Charts, graphs, tables, and single-value visualizations, such as those above, help with this.

 Again, this is a Hex chart, but we can reproduce this (somewhat) using matplotlib: